 One area I was lucky enough to visit that isn’t included in the standard tour is their Bone Vault.
 This is where they store all of the fossils after they have been taken out of the dig site and cleaned by the preparation staff.
 In this room lies their largest tusk to date, a massive 11-foot tusk partially cased in a purple cast.
 There is also a large Columbian mammoth skull that has currently racked up around 2,000 hours of cleanup time and still requires a bit more.
 Did I mention how time intensive this job is?

 What’s even better than seeing all of this awesome stuff, you ask?
 Doing it yourself, of course!
-At the Mammoth Site you’re in luck because during the summer they offer both a Jr. Paleontology and Advanced Paleontology course geared for kids, but don’t be afraid to jump in as an adult; you won’t be the first.
+At The Mammoth Site you’re in luck because during the summer they offer both a Jr. Paleontology and Advanced Paleontology course geared for kids, but don’t be afraid to jump in as an adult; you won’t be the first.
 The Jr. program focuses mainly on digging and the methods and techniques, while the advanced program teaches the students how to cast and map out their dig site.
 And while they prefer advanced registration, you are always more than welcome to ask if there is room in the next class, but be warned as they fill up fast.
+These classes are held indoors with full air conditioning so no matter what the weather does you can be sure to enjoy them!